Charles Maturin: Works

 The exaggerated effectiveness of Maturin's preaching can be gauged from the two series of sermons that he published.
 On the occasion of the death of Princess Charlotte, he declared: "Life is full of death; the steps of the living cannot press the earth without disturbing the ashes of the dead – we walk upon our ancestors – the globe itself is one vast churchyard."
 A contemporary account records that there had seldom been seen such crowds at St Peter's.
 "Despite the severe weather, people of all persuasions flocked to the church and listened spellbound to this prince of preachers.
 In his obituary it was said that, 'did he leave no other monument whereon to rest his fame, these sermons alone would be sufficient'."

 Maturin died in Dublin on 30 October 1824.
 A writer in the University Magazine was later to sum up his character as "eccentric almost to insanity and compounded of opposites – an insatiable reader of novels; an elegant preacher; an incessant dancer; a coxcomb in dress and manners."

+In July 1834, a decade after his death, the Christian Examiner, and Church of Ireland Magazine praised the late Rev. Maturin, declaring that "his five sermons on the errors of the Roman Catholic Church have been considered masterpieces" and that "they attracted, in the course of their delivery, extraordinary crowds, and derive(d) an additional and melancholy interest from the fact of their being [..] the last sermons that man of eloquence and genius ever composed".
+The periodical lamented the fact that Maturin had spent so much of his lifetime writing novels and plays and not enough time advancing the Protestant religion, "of which he was... so bright and so able an advocate".